kayla-weaver/capstone-proposal/captone-proposal.md

 1. provide resource links and contact information
 2. build database and CRUD service
 3. take payments for donations
+4. list/be able to add local volunteer opportunities (maybe calendar?)

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
 1. C# for API/database connection